Over 1 day

-Renewing your roof cannot only help with energy efficiency but it can provide a sense of safety for your family and improve your home's curb appeal.
-Learning how to install roof shingles is a relatively easy process and one that can save you time and money in the long run.
-This guide will teach you how to shingle a roof safely in just a few steps.
+Replacing your roof increases energy efficiency.
+It also improves your home's curb appeal and protects your house.
+Learning how to install roof shingles saves you time and money in the long run.
+This guide teaches you how to shingle a roof safely in just a few steps.

-- Measure the width and length of each section of your roof.
+- Measure the width and length of each section of the roof.

 - Multiply the width and length measurements together to determine the area.